 30 Days Or Less has an active, but private, Facebook community.
 New virtual assistants can get leads to clients and seek advice from ‘seasoned’ VAs.

-Work From Home As A Virtual Assistant
+What’s cool about Work From Home As A Virtual Assistant

 Work From Home As A Virtual Assistant is relatively short self-paced course – just under 5 hours and consists of 59 lectures.
 Because it is short, I was able to use what I learned quicker.
 Despite its briefness, it goes into quite a bit of detail to help you get a clearer vision of what kind of virtual assistant you’ll be.